-As a busy mom of two boys, make-ahead meals that are healthy and easy to make are a staple.
-This Spicy Southwest Butternut Squash Casserole, also known as a Butternut Squash Enchilada Casserole, is one of my favorites!
+As a busy mom of three kiddos, make-ahead meals that are healthy and easy to make are a staple.
+This Savory Butternut Squash Casserole is one of my favorites!
 Here’s what’s great about it:

 - It can be made ENTIRELY in one casserole dish (yay for easy cleanup!)